MariusVentus/MultiNet/README.md

 heterogenous neural network in order to test my understanding of various underlying topics in the field.
 However, many aspects of it were unrefined, so this will be a cleaned up recreation.

+General Plans
+>Saving/Loading
+>Experimental Test Files
+>Manual Test Input

 DataHandler Plans
 >Split Single File
->Clean and Copy File, Read (No Cleaning)
+>Clean and Copy File, Read (No Cleaning)?

-Cortex
->Make the Main Tests a General Function with parameters, so less fixing between test changes.
->Timekeeping

 NN
->Gradient Clipping <L2, Hard >
 >Cross Entropy, Log Loss, Softmax
 >Simple Recurrency
->LSTM <Pain the first time, may not do it again given some of the structural changes>
+>LSTM?